Logan-Rose/Travelling-Salesman-Visualizer/README.md

 The program also includes a control panel, where yo can select an algorithm, generate a random grid of a specified size, or upload an image (perhaps of a map) on the background

 ![App Demonstration](/resources/controls.png)

+To use this program yourself, just download this repository and open Main.html in your browser!